-- (a) Calculated pursuant to the Severance Plan, as described in the Compensation Discussion and Analysis. - (b) For termination due to death not related to a business travel accident, the estate of Mr. Sandri would receive \$1,000,000 from third-party insurers.
-For termination due to death related to a business travel accident, the estate of Mr. Sandri would receive \$1,600,000 from third-party insurers. - (c) For termination due to long-term disability, Mr. Sandri would also receive approximately \$15,000 per month in long-term disability payments from third-party insurers.
-For termination due to long-term disability, Mr. Sandri may receive up to \$500,000 as a lump-sum payment from third-party insurers. - (d) If a change-in-control occurs and the equity awards are not converted, assumed or replaced by a successor entity, then immediately prior to the change-in-control the awards will become fully exercisable and all forfeiture restrictions on the awards will lapse.
-At December 27, 2020, Mr. Sandri held 168,882 unvested RSUs that will vest immediately when a change-in-control occurs.
-The amount represents the closing price of the Company's common stock on the last trading day of the fiscal year ended December 27, 2020 of \$19.35.
-On September 22, 2020, Mr. Penn forfeited his right to all awards that were not vested when he ceased to be the President and CEO of the Company. - (e) Mr. Penn has received no severance since his departure from the Company on September 22, 2020.
-In addition, Mr. Penn's short-term, long-term disability and life insurance coverages ended on September 22, 2020.
+- (a) Calculated pursuant to the Severance Plan, as described in the Compensation and Discussion Analysis. - (b) The amount reflect lump-sum payments to be made by the Company in case of termination due to short-term disability.
+For termination due to long-term disability, Mr. Sandri and Mr. Lovette would also receive approximately \$15,000 per month in long-term disability payments from third-party insurers.
+For termination due to death, the estates of Mr. Penn, Mr. Sandri and Mr. Lovette would receive \$500,000, \$550,000 and \$500,000, respectively, from third-party insurers. - (c) If a change-in-control occurs and the equity awards are not converted, assumed or replaced by a successor entity, then immediately prior to the change-in-control the awards will become fully exercisable and all forfeiture restrictions on the awards will lapse.
+At December 29, 2019, Mr. Penn and Mr. Sandri held 422,581 and 264,105 unvested RSUs that will vest immediately when a change-in-control occurs.
+The amount represents the closing price of the Company's common stock on the last trading day of the fiscal year ended December 29, 2019 of \$32.97.
+Mr. Lovette retired from his positions as CEO and President on March 22, 2019 and forfeited his right to all equity awards that were not vested as of that date. - (d) Under the Transition and Separation Agreement, if Mr. Lovette's employment ends without cause, he will be entitled to receive severance payments including (1) a lump sum payment in the amount of any unpaid Transition Payment and (2) payments totaling \$1,000,000 annually in regular payroll installments for a two-year period following the Separation Date with payment commencing 60 days following the date of termination.
+The amount assumes that such a termination of employment occurred on December 29, 2019.
+For more information of Mr. Lovette's Transition and Separation Agreement see "Compensation Discussion and Analysis William W. Lovette Transition and Separation Agreement".

-CEO Pay Ratio for Fiscal Year End 2020
+CEO Pay Ratio for Fiscal Year End 2019